 The Rohloff has 14 gears, each roughly 13.6% higher than the previous one, for a total range of 526%.
 That means the highest gear ratio is 5.26 times greater than the lowest gear ratio.
 For comparison, that provides about the same range as a mountain bike, with more gears and a smaller step size than modern 1x11 mountain bike drivetrains.
 Exactly what are your highest and lowest gear ratios is determined by the relative size of your front and rear cogs.

 For touring purposes, I’ve found the range of gearing to be more than enough, the spacing between gears to be a reasonable size, and the convenience of shifting at any time is more valuable than you might think.

 Perhaps the greatest advantage of a Rohloff drivetrain is the lack of needed maintenance.

 A Rohloff can be used with a belt drive, eliminating the need to keep your chain clean and lubricated, as well as the need to replace your chain after stretching.
 A belt drive will eventually break and (obviously) need replacement, but in that time, you’d likely go through 3-4 chains.
-Unless your tour involves crossing multiple continents, a new belt will easily last start-finish with no maintenance whatsoever.
+Unless your tour involves crossing multiple continents, a new belt will easily last start-to-finish with no maintenance whatsoever.
 Even if you decide to carry a spare belt, they’re lightweight, flexible, and easy to stash in your panniers.

 Even if you’re using a chain, the low maintenance of a Rohloff is still a draw.
 With no derailleurs, there are fewer delicate components and moving parts that might break.
 Derailleur hangers, in particular, can bend after taking a strong hit, wreaking havoc on your shifting.
-A Rohloff drivetrain doesn’t a derailleur hanger, and you can’t bend one when you don’t have one.
+A Rohloff drivetrain doesn’t require a derailleur hanger, and you can’t bend one when you don’t have one.
 The hub itself is the only moving part in the drivetrain, and the Rohloff Speedhub has an incredible track record of never breaking down.